elmarti/meteor-video-chat/README.md

+#UNMAINTAINED - i can review PRs, but I don't work with Meteor anymore and would not recommend this solution

 # Meteor Video Chat
 This extension allows you to implement user-to-user video calling in React, Angular and Blaze.
 This package now uses [RTCFly](https://github.com/rtcfly/rtcfly)